end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 # Made anything differently?

-The features of the device are fulfilling the main objectives and there is no actual need to change anything.&nbsp;However, there are lots of aspect of the design that could be improved.
+The features of the device are fulfilling the main objectives and there is no actual need to change anything.
+However, there are lots of aspect of the design that could be improved.
 After completing this project, I though of multiple ideas that could bring the design to a higher quality level.

 At the beginning of the project, I was not much concerned about weight since I was evaluating the feasibility of the project and I didn't design the device to be something that would actually be flying.
 Now that it is completed, I would like to put more effort trying to reduce the total weight.